ProgramFiles/nanonet/README.md

     https://sourceforge.net/projects/boost/files/boost-binaries/1.55.0/boost_1_55_0-msvc-9.0-64.exe/download

 The above installer will by default install boost to `c:\local\boost_1_55_0`.
 If you change this path you will also need to edit the `setup.py` file in nanonet.
+To run the 2D basecaller you will need also to add the library location to your `Path` environment variable.
+In Windows Powershell this can be done with:

+    $env:Path += ";cL\local\boost_1_55_0\lib64-msvc-9.0"

 Once you have installed boost on your OS, the 2D basecalling components can be compiled and set up with: